2021 Skoda Enyaq iV electric SUV: prices, specs and details

 The Enyaq iV 60 uses a 62kWh battery and a 178bhp electric motor, with power fed to the rear wheels.
 In this form, the car can accelerate from 0-62mph in 8.7 seconds and can cover up to 256 miles on a charge.

-The Enyaq iV 80 use an 82kWh battery and 201bhp electric motor, again driving the rear wheels as standard.
-Skoda claims a range of 331 miles and a 0-62mph time of 8.5 seconds.
+The Enyaq iV 80 has an 82kWh battery and 201bhp electric motor, again driving the rear wheels as standard.
+Skoda claims a range of 331 miles and a 0-62mph time of 8.5 seconds; this drivetrain also appears in the limited-run Founders Edition cars.
 In four-wheel-drive '80x' form, there are two electric motors for a total output of 261bhp and a 6.9-second 0-62mph time, as well as a range of 303 miles.

 Design and interior